KonishchevDmitry/investments/README.md

 $ cargo install --path . --bin investments
 ```

-Use the following command to recompile the project after update to a new version:
+#### Update to a new version

 ```
+$ git pull
-cargo install --path . --bin investments --force
+$ cargo install --path . --bin investments --force
 ```

+If it fails to compile and you installed Rust a long time ago, try `rustup update` to update Rust to the latest version.

 ### Configuration